ori-community/wotw-docs/content/docs/seedlang/index.md

-    "Custom Item",  // Name when being placed in a shop 1000,  // Base price when being placed in a shop "I assure you it's great",  // Description when being placed in a shop Equipment::Invisibility,  // Icon when being placed in a shop MapIcon::BonusItem  // Map icon for the spoiler filter )
+    "Custom Item",  // Name when being placed in a shop 1000,  // Base price when being placed in a shop "I assure you it's great",  // Description when being placed in a shop Invisibility,  // Icon when being placed in a shop BonusItem  // Map icon for the spoiler filter
+)
 ```